martialsystems/graphforge-showcase/README.md

 ## Author

-Sam Wagner — Martial Systems LLC
+Samuel Wagner, Martial Systems LLC, 2026
-Built as a public, recruiter-readable slice of work on agent/process control planes (agentic systems, reliability, fail-closed automation).
+Built to showcase a recruiter-friendly version of the proprietary GraphForge, I am working on @ Martial Systems LLC.